ex22760/titanic-survival-prediction/README.md

-# Titanic - Machine Learning from Disaster (Kaggle)
+# Titanic - Machine Learning from Disaster

 This repository contains my submission for the classic Kaggle competition:
 **Titanic - Machine Learning from Disaster**